home-assistant/hadashboard/README.md

 Bundle will now install all the ruby prereqs for running dashing.

+Note: Prereqs will vary across different machines.
+So far users have reported requirements for some additional installs to allow the bundle to complete succesfully:

+- ruby-dev - `sudo apt-get install ruby-dev`
+- Postgress - `sudo apt-get install postgresql-9.4 postgresql-server-dev-9.4 libpq-dev sqlite libsqlite3-dev`

+You will need to research what works on your particular architecture and also bear in mind that version numbers may change over time.

 Next, in the `./lib` directory, copy the ha_conf.rb.example file to ha_conf.rb and edit its settings to reflect your installation, pointing to the machine Home Assistant is running on and adding your api_key.

 ```ruby